Hands-On Nursing Simulation and Skills Labs

 A vital part of your nursing education, nursing skills and simulation labs serve to bridge what you’re learning in your online nursing theory courses with the real-world patient care scenarios you can expect to experience during clinical rotations.

-While you can complete the nursing theory coursework component of the Averett ABSN program online from anywhere, you must attend regularly scheduled labs at our Norfolk ABSN Program Site.
+While you can complete the nursing theory coursework component of the Averett ABSN program online from anywhere, you must attend regularly scheduled labs at our Norfolk ABSN learning center.
 We designed this facility to be a safe environment for you to practice and refine your clinical skills alongside your peers and under the guidance of experienced faculty.

 In addition to individualized attention from instructors, you’ll also have access to state-of-the-art equipment, including realistic medical manikins on which to develop foundational nursing skills and hone your clinical judgement.